bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 module Bowling
   describe Game do
-    it "should return 0 for a miss (no pins are knocked down)" do game = Game.new
+    it "return 0 for a miss (no pins are knocked down)" do game = Game.new
       game.miss